Kazuki Takahashi: Career

 In 1981, at the age of 20, Takahashi's one-shot manga Ing!
 Love Ball, submitted under the pen name "Hajime Miyabi (雅はじめ, Miyabi Hajime)", won the Shogakukan New Comic Award and was published in Weekly Shōnen Sunday in the same year.
 His serial debut was in 1986 with Gō-Q-Chōji Ikkiman, an adaptation of the TV sports anime of the same name, published in Kodansha's Weekly Shōnen Magazine.
 In the meantime, Takahashi explained that he experienced extreme poverty as his home lacked electricity and he made thirty-six times of credit card installments in the magazine.

 George Morikawa, author of Hajime no Ippo, described his living place from that time as "dilapidated Showa era wooden apartment that people immediately thought of".
 Because his early works were unprofitable, Takahashi switched his direction to Shueisha.
 In 1990, his one-shot Tokiō no Taka was published in Weekly Shōnen Jump.
 Another manga, Tennenshoku Danji Buray, was published in the magazine from 1991 to 1992.

 In 1996, Takahashi launched Yu-Gi-Oh! under the pen name "Kazuki Takahashi" in Weekly Shōnen Jump, where it was serialized until 2004.
 The series became a huge success and has sold more than 40 million copies.
 It has also received several media adaptations, notably an anime television series and a trading card game developed by Konami, which holds the Guinness World Record for the best-selling trading card game in history, with more than 25.1 billion cards sold as of 2011.
 Following the end of the original manga's serialization, Takahashi would supervise adaptions made by his assistants, such as Yu-Gi-Oh!
 R by Akira Itō, Yu-Gi-Oh!
 GX by Naoyuki Kageyama and Yu-Gi-Oh!
 5D's by Masashi Sato.
 He was also involved in the animation production of Yu-Gi-Oh!
 Bonds Beyond Time and Yu-Gi-Oh!
 The Dark Side of Dimensions.

 In 2013, his one-shot manga Drump was released in Weekly Shōnen Jump.
 In 2015, Takahashi received the Inkpot Award from Comic-Con International for his outstanding contributions to comics.
 In 2018, Takahashi published the limited series The Comiq in Weekly Shōnen Jump.
-Takahashi also wrote a two-part manga, titled Secret Reverse, for the Marvel × Shōnen Jump+ Super Collaboration, which was released on Shōnen Jump+ in September 2019.
+Takahashi also wrote and illustrated a two-part manga, titled Secret Reverse, for the Marvel × Shōnen Jump+ Super Collaboration, which was released on Shōnen Jump+ in September 2019.